SinaSS77/AlbumDetails-React/README.md

 # React + Vite

-Tis is a small and basic React project to show how to pass Props to deferent layers.
+This is a small and basic React project to show how to pass Props to deferent layers.

 ## Screenshots